ikhemissi/azure-ipaas-workshop/docs/workshop.md

 <summary> Toggle solution</summary>

+>- Navigate to the file `src/dataprocessing/src/functions/QueueOrders.js`.
-In the file `src/dataprocessing/src/functions/QueueOrders.js`, uncomment the lines 3 to 6, and line 13 by removing `//` from each line beginning.
+>- Uncomment the lines 3 to 6, and line 13 by removing `//` from each line beginning.

 Your code should look like: